 - 6. If wood is being provided to the family, check to see that they have adequate supplies and add to their stock as needed. - 7.
 Compile the results at the end of the test period (at least three days of measurements).
-Use the KPT Household Data and Calculation form to calculate the total and per capita daily consumption of all fuels.
-The form will also calculate the total and per capita daily energy consumption as well as the standard deviation. - 8.
+Use the KPT Household Data and Calculation form to calculate the total and daily consumption per adult-equivalent of all fuels.
+The form will also calculate the total and daily energy consumption per adult-equivalent as well as the standard deviation. - 8.
 Once the study of each all households is complete, fill the KPT Overall Analysis form in order to compare results of household fuel and energy consumption with and without the improved stove(s). - 9.
 Once they are obtained, inform participating families of the results, thank them for their cooperation, and provide them with the form of compensation considered appropriate by the project implementers (as discussed above).